-Once you have chosen a username, most sites and apps will give you the opportunity to write a bio or “About Me.”
+Once you have chosen a username, most sites and apps will allow you to write a bio or “About Me.”
 Always take advantage of the “About Me” feature.
 On the surface, the “About Me” section is simply a place to tell people about yourself, but in reality, this section is your “sales pitch” to potential friends.

 If someone is drawn to your profile from your username or posts you’ve made in chat rooms/other online social spaces, your “About Me” will let them know if you have enough in common to make getting to know you worthwhile.

-5 tips for how to write a good online profile to make friends online
+Five tips for writing a good online profile to make friends online

 - Include your hobbies and interests.

 - If you’ve had any interesting experiences/successes related to the hobbies and passions you’re listing, name them.
 For example, if you’re a runner, name some of the races you’ve run.
-If you’re an avid video game-player, share the names of any games you’ve gotten to “test play” for the company who made them.
+If you’re an avid video game player, share the names of any games you’ve gotten to “test play” for the company that made them.
 These details will spark the interest of people who have things in common with you and can provide information for you to bond over.

 - Express an openness to making new friends.
-Ending your “About Me” with something along the lines of “I love meeting new people, so feel free to send me a message if you’d like to chat!” will make people more comfortable reaching out to you because you’ve already given them the go-ahead.
+Ending your “About Me” with something like, “I love meeting new people, so feel free to send me a message if you’d like to chat!” will make people more comfortable reaching out to you because you’ve already given them the go-ahead.

 - Be honest about who you are and what you enjoy.
 Just like with face-to-face friendships, pretending to like things that you really don’t for the sake of “fitting in” will not attract the type of people you can truly bond over mutual interests with.
 In addition, the untruths will come to light eventually, which is sure to cause problems in the friendship.